 The strength of the vagus response is called “vagal tone” and it is determined by the variations in the heart-rate that can be measured between inhalation and exhalation.
 During the inhalation, the heart speeds up and during the exhalation, it slows down.
 The bigger the difference between these two phases, the higher the vagal tone.
 A high vagal tone is what we need in order to maintain a state of good health.

-The vagus nerve, or tenth cranial nerve does not play an active part in the process of hearing, therefore it is not normally taken into big consideration in things that relate to music, hearing and the like outside of the medical field.
-However, this incredibly important nerve is connected with the posterior wall of the external auditory canal, the lower part of the eardrum’s membrane and in the middle ear: the stapedius (stirrup) muscle.
-From these parts of the ear, it makes it's way all the way down to the lower internal organs and is responsible for a high number of regulatory functions in pharynx, larynx, thorax, and abdomen.
+The vagus nerve, or tenth cranial nerve does not play an active part in the process of hearing, therefore it is not normally taken into big consideration in things that relate to music, sound, hearing, and the like outside of the medical field.
+However, this incredibly important nerve is connected with the posterior wall of the external auditory canal, the lower part of the eardrum’s membrane, and in the middle ear: the stapedius (stirrup) muscle.
+From these parts of the ear, it makes it's way all the way down to the lower internal organs and is responsible for a high number of regulatory functions in the pharynx, larynx, thorax, and abdomen.

 Basically, stimulating the ear means stimulating all the vital vegetative internal organs.
 This makes the ear a parasympathetic regulatory organ that uses innervation of the vagus nerve to affect the whole body.
 The vibrations of sound tend to have a very significant impact on all the areas of the body reached by this important nerve by resonating very close to it in the eardrums.
 In addition to that, the majority of cranial nerves are either directly or indirectly connected with the ear.